nbdc-datahub/hbcd-docs/docs/instruments/SED/geocoded-linkage.md

 ## Quality Control

-Quality control procedures include the following:

-<ul> <li>Verifying that input addresses from the address history form fall within the correct geographical boundaries of the catchment area.</li> <li>Checking address history completeness to ensure the recorded addresses trace back continuously to at least one year before the child’s estimated due date (EDD).</li> <li>Geocoding addresses and confirming that the conversions are successful.</li> </ul>
+Quality control procedures involve several steps.
+First, input addresses from the address history form are verified to ensure they fall within the correct geographical boundaries of the catchment area.
+Next, the completeness of the address history is evaluated to confirm that the recorded addresses trace back continuously to at least one year before the child’s estimated due date (EDD).
+Finally, the addresses are geocoded, and the success of these conversions is checked to ensure accurate linkage.

 ## References